 Join the MPhil/PhD in Film and/or Television Studies in conducting innovative, world-leading research.
-Warwick's Film and Television Studies, ranked 1st in the UK (REF 2014), is home to state-of-the-art facilities and world renowned experts who will guide you as you conduct your research project.
+Warwick's Film and Television Studies is home to state-of-the-art facilities and world renowned experts who will guide you as you conduct your research project.

 A PhD in Film and/or Television Studies will help you to shape the field of moving image studies, as you develop original research which intervenes in the most exciting and relevant discipline in the Arts and Humanities.

 In partnership with your dedicated supervisor or supervisory team, you will be supported on your journey to becoming a fully independent researcher in screen studies.
 You will be able to take advantage of the unparalleled resources our Department has to offer, from global experts in film and television history, theory and criticism, to 35mm film projection and a digital editing suite.
 You will join a vibrant and international community of scholars, with the opportunity to participate in an exciting programme of research seminars and professional development and training events.